n0sys/PyGUIFolder/README.md

-required:
-    - python 3.2 >
+Manage filesystem in python ?